AMLP: anti-money laundering and financial crime conference

 There is no question in our mind that RegTech software can help the sector.
 This was backed up this morning when we read just under 20% of the sector was using some sort of RegTech solution, a marked increase on last year, and a figure that will only continue to grow.

 There are steps that banks can take to ensure that they select the right partner, however, should they choose to utilise the technology on offer.
 Of paramount importance is that the firm trusts their RegTech provider, in their abilities, the product and the people behind the technology.
 Somewhat ironically, a level of due diligence is also needed to check the solution works sufficiently and meets regulatory requirements.
-The buyer should also be confident of how the technology works, ie, does it use machine learning, AI or robotic process automation?
+The buyer should also be confident of how the technology works, ie, does it use machine learning, AI or intelligent process automation?

 Firms should also be confident of just how automated the RegTech solution can go – whether this be to automate the entire process, or to have human intervention at a certain point, and the relevant implications this will have on staffing.
 Solutions should also be scalable in order that remediation as well as onboarding can be completed, and the opportunity for thousands, rather than just tens or hundreds of client files to be checked simultaneously.
 Our colleagues have covered this in more detail in this post.